Regulation on Associate and Undergraduate Education and Examinations

 National and international student exchange programs

-ARTICLE 32 – (1) Student exchange programs may be conducted in accordance with an agreement between the University and a domestic or foreign higher education institution.
-Within the framework of such programs, students may be sent to domestic or foreign universities for one or two semesters.
-Exchange programs shall be conducted as per the bilateral agreements and the principles set out by The Council of Higher Education.
+ARTICLE 32 – (1) Student exchange programs are facilitated through agreements between the University and a domestic or foreign higher education institution.
+Within these programs, students can study abroad for one or two semesters at partner universities.
+These exchanges adhere to bilateral agreements and principles established by The Council of Higher Education.

-(2) The courses, internship, practices and related activities which the students that are admitted to Erasmus+ and Mevlana Exchange Programs will attend shall be determined by Erasmus+ and Mevlana Coordinators in each department.
-These courses may substitute for or be recognized as equivalent to the courses offered in the undergraduate program of the University.
-However, in case no substitute or equivalent course is available, it shall be included in the transcript as “other university elective course”.
+(2) The courses, internships, practicums, and associated activities for students admitted to the Erasmus+ and Mevlana Exchange Programs shall be designated by the respective coordinators in each department.
+They may serve as replacements for or be recognized as equivalent to the courses within the University's undergraduate curriculum.
+However, if no substitute or equivalent course is available, it will be denoted on the transcript as an 'other university elective course.'

-(3) The courses which will be taken by the students who are sent to domestic universities within the framework of Farabi Exchange Program shall be determined by Farabi Coordinators in each department.
-The equivalents and scores of the courses taken at the other university shall be indicated on the transcript of records of the student.
+(3) The courses to be undertaken by outgoing students enrolled in domestic universities as part of the Farabi Exchange Program shall be specified by Farabi Coordinators within each department.
+The corresponding equivalents and scores of the courses completed at the host university shall be documented on the transcript of records.

 International joint-degree programs